We review your ads, targeting, and revenue signals to spot missed opportunities. Request Your Audit

 In contrast, good pictures and a good video provide shoppers relevant information that help them decide to buy your product and enhance their view of your brand.

 Content quality is an important driver of your Amazon conversion rate.
-In most cases, aim to use all 7 picture spots available, as well as the video.
+In most cases, aim to use all of the picture spots available, as well as the video.
 Do remember, though, that for some products fewer pictures and no video are a better approach.
 For instance, if you’re selling a knitting set, a picture of the entire set followed by pictures of individual items: needles, point protectors, wool, instruction booklet, etc. along with a video of someone using the set is likely optimal.
 However, for a detective novel, more than a picture of the book cover and perhaps of the author is likely superfluous.
 A video of your cousin reading and looking frightened is probably overkill and might even harm your brand.

 3. Product Feature List